finomen/nf-blog/content/posts/network.md

 Since there is no firewall configured yet, it's better to keep uplink cable unplugged.

+#### DHCP and Network Configuration

-Now it's time to configure DHCP and addresses.
-Because there are many resources to be configured for every network, let's move them into separate module and include for all networks
+Now we'll configure DHCP services and IP addressing for each VLAN.
+Since there are many resources to configure for every network (IP addresses, DHCP pools, servers, and IPv6 settings), we'll create a reusable module and apply it to all VLANs:

 **dhcp-nets.tf**
 ```terraform